aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 ## fpga-describe-local-image **metrics** option

 The following FPGA image hardware metrics are provided:

 * pci-slave-timeout
-   * AFI did not respond to cycle from host
+   * The CustomLogic (CL) did not respond to memory-mapped I/O (MMIO) read access from the instance.
+In most cases this indicated a design flaw in the AFI

 * pci-range-error
-   * PCI master cycle from AFI out of range
+   * The CustomLogic (CL) trying to initiate outbound Read/Write (PCI master) to instance host memory or other FPGAs on the PCIe fabric, but has illegal address

 * pci-len-error
-   * PCI master AXI protocol/length error from AFI
+   * The CustomLogic violated AXI-4 protocol/length (Refer to [AWS Shell Interface Specification](https://github.com/aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specifications.md))

 * ps-timeout-addr
    * PCI slave timeout address
 * ps-timeout-count